Powerball: Prizes and odds

 Overall odds of winning were 1 in 31.85.

-All non-jackpot prizes are fixed amounts (except in California); they may be reduced and paid on a parimutuel basis, with each member paying differing amounts for the same prize tier, if the liability exceeds the funds in the prize pool for any game member.
+All non-jackpot prizes are fixed amounts (except in California and, with the exception of the 2+0 and 5+0 prizes, the United Kingdom); they may be reduced and paid on a parimutuel basis, with each member paying differing amounts for the same prize tier, if the liability exceeds the funds in the prize pool for any game member.

 Jackpot accumulation and payment options

-Jackpot winners have the option of receiving their prize in cash (in two installments; one from the winning jurisdiction, then the combined funds from the other members) or as a graduated annuity paid in 30 yearly installments.
+Jackpot winners have the option of receiving their prize in cash (in two installments; one from the winning jurisdiction, then the combined funds from the other members) or as a graduated annuity paid in 30 yearly installments in the United States; only the annuity is available in the United Kingdom.
 The pre-tax amount of the first annuity payment is approximately 1.505% of the jackpot amount.
 Each annuity payment is 5% higher than in the previous year to adjust for inflation.

 The advertised estimated jackpot represents the total payments that would be paid to jackpot winner(s) should they accept the annuity option.
 This estimate is based on the funds accumulated in the jackpot pool rolled over from prior drawings, expected sales for the next drawing, and market interest rates for the securities that would be used to fund the annuity.
-The estimated jackpot usually is 32.5% of the (non–Power Play) revenue of each base ($2) play, submitted by game members to accumulate into a prize pool to fund the jackpot.
+The estimated jackpot usually is 32.5% of the (non–Power Play) revenue of each base ($2/£4) play, submitted by game members to accumulate into a prize pool to fund the jackpot.
+The advertised jackpot in the United Kingdom accounts for the exchange rate between the US dollar and Pound sterling as well as the country's taxation requirements.
 If the jackpot is not won in a particular drawing, the prize pool carries over to the next drawing, accumulating until there is a jackpot winner.
 This prize pool is the cash that is paid to a jackpot winner if they choose cash.
 If the winner chooses the annuity, current market rates are used to calculate the graduated payment schedule and the initial installment is paid.
 The remaining funds in the prize pool are invested to generate the income required to fund the remaining installments.
 If there are multiple jackpot winners for a drawing, the jackpot prize pool is divided equally for all such plays.